- When does the application open?

 In addition to the legislative and judicial branch fellowships, there are hundreds of opportunities in the executive branch.
 Click here to learn about the four types of policy fellowships.

-In 2022, applicants with a background in climate or ocean science are eligible for a new legislative branch fellowship placement.
+Applicants with a background in climate are eligible for a new legislative branch fellowship placement.
 To apply, follow the steps for the legislative branch placement area; at Step 6, check the box indicating your interest in this fellowship placement, then complete the prompt that asks for your relevant experience for this fellowship.

 The Roger Revelle Fellowship is an opportunity for scientists and engineers with a variety of backgrounds to contribute their technical expertise to environmental policy in a fellowship focused on global stewardship.
 Placements may be in any branch of federal government, a nonprofit organization, an NGO, or a similarly identified organization.
 Applicants must meet the criteria for the STPF Fellowships Program as well as have seven (7) years of post-qualifying degree full-time professional scientific, engineering or other related experience.
 There is one (1) Roger Revelle Fellowship placement available in years that it is offered.